 Spend Time Training Your Dog

 Training gives your dog's brain a workout and alleviates boredom.
 Add a few short training sessions to your dog's daily routine.
-Two or three 10-minute sessions should do the trick.
+Two or three 10-minute sessions should do the trick, but consistency is key.
 Keep things fun and upbeat while you teach your dog new commands.
 Clicker training or other positive reinforcement training is a great way to keep things fun and rewarding for your pet.
 You will be amazed at how much mental energy your dog can burn simply by adding a few training sessions to your day.

 Plan a Dog Play Date